MCEngine-Website/essential/docs/contents/extension/home/how-it-work.md

 - **Names**: Treat names case-insensitively for a better UX, but store them consistently.

 **Summary:**
-Essential Home provides a clean, database-backed home system with commands, tab-completion, player-specific limits, and optional configuration—built on the same robust foundation as other Essential add-ons.
+Essential Home provides a clean, database-backed home system with a GUI, precise `/home tp` teleporting, tab-completion, player-specific limits, and optional configuration—built on the same robust foundation as other Essential add-ons.